casper-ecosystem/cep-78-enhanced-nft/README.md

 | Migration       | -                                                                    |
 | VariablesSet    | -                                                                    |

-Token identifiers are stored under the `CLType` `Any` and the encoding depends on `NFTIdentifierMode`:.
+Token identifiers are stored under the `CLType` `Any` and the encoding depends on the `NFTIdentifierMode` modality:

 - `NFTIdentifierMode::Ordinal`: the `token id` is encoded as a byte `0x00` followed by a `u64` number.
 - `NFTIdentifierMode::Hash`: the `token_id` is encoded as a byte `0x01` followed by a `String`.